levanduy99/Java-Coding/README.md

 Given two integer arrays `nums1` and `nums2`, return an array of their intersection.
 Each element in the result must appear as many times as it shows in both arrays and you may return the result in **any order**.

+7. Plus One

+You are given a **large integer** represented as an integer array `digits`, where each `digits[i]` is the `i_th` digit of the integer.
+The digits are ordered from most significant to least significant in left-to-right order.
+The large integer does not contain any leading `0`'s.

+Increment the large integer by one and return *the resulting array of digits.*

 ## Strings

 1. Reverse String